Skip to content

 Yields:

-A tuple of `(field_name, field_type, metadata)` for each field.
+A tuple of `(field_name, field_type, constraints, metadata)` for each field.

-The metadata tuple is always empty `()` for this adapter.
+Both constraints and metadata are always empty for this adapter.

 Examples: